 I do all this with an eye to the calendar, knowing that time is passing even though it feels like it’s standing still, and that I will have to make the decision, one day soon, to re-open.

-Strangely enough, it’s my decision to make, even though I’m not the shop owner.
-The shop owners have decided to leave the re-open up to me, more or less, which might be a sign of their confidence in me, I don’t know.
+Strangely enough, the decision is mine to make, even though I’m not the shop owner.
+The owners have decided to leave the re-open up to me, more or less, which might be a sign of their confidence in me, I don’t know.
 All things being equal, I’d rather be the one deciding than the one being told what to do.

 But all things are never equal, and no matter how I parse it, it feels a bit like an abdication.
 Yes, those who do the work ought to have a say in how and when, and even whether, the work is done.
 But where does the responsibility of ownership lie?
 As I look around at businesses that have re-opened, or that never closed, I’m seeing the job of enforcing safe re-opening protocol falling to those front-facing workers who must tell resistant customers to wear masks, to stand apart, to wait their turn.
 I know that when I re-open my cafe, I will be placing myself and my crew in that position, and given the mixed bag of behaviors I’ve witnessed, it’s hard to feel good about it.